 Chapter 13 bankruptcy can stop your home from being foreclosed on, stop your car from being repossessed, and stop creditors from beginning or proceeding with debt collection efforts.
 Chapter 13 can also give you an opportunity to pay back less than what you owe on certain debts, while extending your time to pay off others.

 If you’re falling behind on your mortgage and are worried about foreclosure proceedings, consider exploring Chapter 13 before it’s too late to protect your property.
-For a free legal consultation about Chapter 13 bankruptcy in Pennsylvania, or alternatives to bankruptcy like pre-foreclosure forbearance plans, call the Philadelphia foreclosure attorneys of Sadek and Cooper Law Offices, LLC at (215)-545-0008 today.
+For a free legal consultation about Chapter 13 bankruptcy in Pennsylvania, or alternatives to bankruptcy like pre-foreclosure forbearance plans, call the Philadelphia foreclosure attorneys of Sadek Bankruptcy Law Offices, LLC at (215)-545-0008 today.